Amanda Tapping: Personal life

-Tapping is married to Alan Kovacs and they live together in Vancouver, British Columbia.
-Tapping has one daughter, with Kovacs.
+Tapping is married to Allan Kovacs and they live together in Vancouver, British Columbia.
+Tapping has one daughter with Kovacs.
 Tapping has openly shared the difficult experiences she has undergone through eight miscarriages during her marriage in hope that her story would help other miscarrying women feel less isolated.

-Tapping has two living brothers, Richard and Christopher.
-A third brother, Steven, who suffered from epilepsy and often uncontrollable seizures, died in December 2006 of causes unreleased by the Tapping family.
+Tapping has two brothers, Richard and Christopher.
+A third brother Steven, who suffered from epilepsy and often uncontrollable seizures, died in December 2006 of causes unreleased by the Tapping family.